Skip to main content

 At the client level, Permaconn Commands are configured and issued on the Actions tab of the Patriot client.
 The Actions tab will only be visible when a supported module (e.g. Permaconn Extended) is registered, and the task (e.g. Permaconn Command) is configured.

-Permaconn Command Client Actions Setup
+Permaconn Command Client Action devices Setup

 Share Actions: allow actions to be referenced from the base area.

-Add a new action
+Add a new action device

-add Click the Add button at the bottom of the list on the Actions tab of the client area (or base area) that you wish to setup a new action against.
+add Click the Add button at the bottom of the list on the Actions tab of the client area (or base area) that you wish to setup a new action device against.

 Add Permaconn Action